-- Complete blood count, biochemical profile, and urinalysis – May reveal increased white blood cell count, which is indicative of an infection.
+- Biochemical profile, complete blood count, and urinalysis – May reveal increased white blood cell count, which is indicative of an infection.
 Serum and urinalysis are usually unremarkable unless systemic infection or blood infection is present

 - Bone x-rays – Can identify osteomyelitis but it may take some time for changes to appear in the bone

 - MRI scans – An advanced imaging technique which produces clear 3 dimensional images can help to differentiate between soft tissue and bone infection

 - Aerobic and anaerobic bacterial culture and sensitivity – Blood, purulent material or bone samples are taken to identify the organism involved.
 This enables your veterinarian to prescribe the most suitable antibiotic for that particular bacteria.

 - Blood tests (fungal)- To identify antibodies to certain fungal infection as well as additional x-rays and samples of any secretions or discharges (if present) which will be sent to a specialist laboratory for evaluation.

 - Broad spectrum antibiotic therapy – The treatment of choice for osteomyelitis.
 Bone infections are difficult to treat and the cat will require a long course of antibiotics.
 Once culture results have returned antibiotics can be targeted for that specific organism.